Workable pricing in 2026 and what you'll actually pay

 The right answer depends less on the sticker price and more on where your hiring actually hurts.
 Run through these:

-• Is your bottleneck volume or process?
-If you’re drowning in applicants and need to screen fast, a focused screening tool beats a broad ATS.
-If you need disciplined, repeatable interviews across many hiring managers, lean toward a structured ATS like Greenhouse.
+- Is your bottleneck volume or process?
+If you’re drowning in candidates and need to screen fast, a focused screening tool beats a broad ATS.
+If you need disciplined, repeatable interviews across many hiring managers, lean toward a structured ATS like Greenhouse, and budget for its quote-only pricing.

-• Will your headcount grow fast?
-Per-employee billing means a growing company pays more for the same hiring work over time.
-If that bothers you, a flat-priced tool is friendlier.
+- Will your headcount grow fast?
+Per-employee billing means a growing company pays more for the same hiring work over time, and Workable doesn’t publish exactly where the next price jump lands.

 Frequently asked questions about Workable pricing